KDE/digikam-doc/main_window/image_view.rst

     The digiKam Icon-View Grouped Mode From Table View

 The last items in the **Group** context menu allows you to remove individual items from the group or to disband the whole group.
-The content of the menu will change depending on whether you use it on a selection of still un-grouped items, on a group or on single items of a group.
+The content of the menu will change depending on whether you use it on a selection of still un-grouped items, on a group, or on single items of a group.

 What can you do with a group?
 In terms of functions of digiKam you can perform a lot of operations like copy, delete, move, and rotate on the whole group by selecting only the reference icon provided that the group is closed.
 You can also load the whole group into tools like Light Table or the Batch Queue Manager, even into the Image Editor where you can navigate through the group members with the page keys on your keyboard.
 You can assign tags and labels (see further in this manual) and also write descriptions (see :ref:`Captions <captions_view>`).
 Give it a try.

 .. note::

-    Operations to perform over grouped items are managed by Setup/Miscs/Grouping settings.
-See :ref:`this section <grouping_settings>` from the manual for details.
+    Operations to perform over grouped items are managed by the options in Settings/Miscellaneous/Grouping.
+See :ref:`this section <grouping_settings>` of the manual for details.

 There are multiple use cases for grouping items.
-One common use it to group JPG and RAW images together since many cameras allow for the recording of a single frame in both RAW and JPG formats.
+One common use is to group JPG and RAW images together since many cameras allow for the recording of a single frame in both RAW and JPG formats.
 This is made easy by **Group Selected By Filename**.
+Applying **Group Selected By Filename** to 4 images: 1.JPG 1.RAW 2.JPG 2.RAW, will produce 2 groups (1.JPG+1.RAW) and (2.JPS+2.RAW).

-You could group videos with associated still frames.
-In the screenshot above exposure bracketed images are being grouped.
+You can also use grouping to group videos with associated still frames.
+In the screenshot above, exposure bracketed images are being grouped.
 One could do the same for archiving purposes with images used for a panorama.

 If you have very specific requirements for documenting steps taken in editing, and the :ref:`Versions <versions_view>` function of digiKam cannot meet your needs, you may find a solution using grouping.
 We can think of more use cases for grouping but we don't want to overload this section of the manual.
-Maybe a last hint for your stimulating you own ideas: grouping is not restricted to items out of the same album.
+Maybe a last hint for stimulating your own ideas: grouping is not restricted to items out of the same album.
 The whole group (open or closed) will only be visible in the album of the reference item.
-The other members of the group will be visible in their own albums only if the group is open.
+The other members of the group will be visible in their own albums *only if the group is open*.
 Groups that span albums can be confusing, so use with care.

 .. note::